Control of continuous-mode single-photon states: a review: Single-photon pulse shaping via coherent feedback

-The whole system from input $b_0$ to output $b_3$ in Fig.~\ref{fig_34} is still a quantum linear system that is driven by the single-photon state $|1_{\xi}\rangle$ for the input $b_0$.
+Clearly, the feedback network from input $b_0$ to output $b_3$ in Fig.~\ref{fig_34} is still a quantum linear passive system that is driven by the single-photon state $|1_{\xi}\rangle$ for the input field $b_0$.
 By the development in Section \ref{sec:linear_resp}, we can get the pulse shape for the output field $b_3$, which is